 - There is no fee for a Wait List.

-- However, a Wait List is your standing request for immediate enrollment if a seat opens.
+- A Wait List is your standing request for immediate enrollment if a seat opens.
 It authorizes TPS to enroll and invoice you without further confirmation.

 - Wait List seats may be dropped by the family at anytime without notifying or involving TPS.

 - TPS enrolls the Wait List request immediately when a seat becomes available.
-(Therefore, you should drop a Wait List seat immediately if you are not certain you want it.)
+(Therefore, you should drop a Wait List seat immediately when you are not certain you want it.)

 - Once the Wait List request is converted to a Held Seat, the enrollment is invoiced and non-refundable fees apply immediately.